MBB Consulting: What’s Different About the Big 3 Firms

 MBB Firms vs. the Big 4 & Boutique Consulting Firms

-Let’s see in detail how the MBB firms compare with the Big 4 and other boutique firms.
+Let’s dig into how the MBB firms compare with the Big 4 and other boutique firms.
 This will help you make a more informed decision when choosing between firms.

 • Projects: MBBs work more often on strategic projects with a lot of room for getting creative and crafting a unique solution.
 The Big 4 firms more frequently focus on operations and transformation.
-Among Boutique firms, the type of projects might vary and can be strategic vs. operation based on the firm and the client.
+Among boutique firms, the type of projects might vary and can be strategic vs. operational, based on the firm and the client.

 • Compensation: The MBB firms offer high salaries compared to the Big 4 and other boutique consulting firms.
 Though, it is worth noting that some boutique firms pay more than MBB.
 Read our Management Consulting Salary Report for more information.